lukerbs/InferenceUtils/docs/MODEL_PREFLIGHT_INTERNALS.md

 - **Unified memory budget**: MLX runs on Apple Silicon unified memory.
 The same RAM pool serves CPU, GPU, and Neural Engine.
 We account for this in hardware detection.

-- **Wiring spike**: MLX graph compilation creates a temporary memory spike (~15% overhead).
-We add this to activation overhead estimates.
+- **Graph compilation**: MLX graph compilation creates a temporary memory spike during initialization.
+The 15% safety buffer (85% utilization cap) provides sufficient headroom for this and other runtime variability.

 ---